Ulupono Initiative: Activities

-Most notably, Ulupono was a strong advocate of a Hawaii state constitutional amendment to allow farmers, ranchers and owners of other agricultural endeavors to request special purpose revenue bonds (SPRB).
+Ulupono advocated a Hawai‘i state constitutional amendment to allow farmers, ranchers and owners of other agricultural endeavors to request special purpose revenue bonds (SPRB).
 The measure passed with 50.2% of the vote in Hawaii's 2014 general election.
 Ulupono, the main funder of the "Local Food Coalition", contributed $500,000 of the $507,400 (98.5%) raised for the amendment's passage.